yue/boilerplate-cpp/docs/architecture.md

 * `CMakeLists.txt` - The CMake configuration for buliding the project.
 * `ENCRYPTION_KEY` - The 16 bytes key used for encrypting the web app.

+## System requirements

+The Yue library requires C++14 for building, so only newer versions of toolchains are supported.

+* Linux:
+  * GCC >=6 or clang
+  * libstdc++6 or newer
+  * libwebkit2gtk >= 2.8
+* macOS:
+  * XCode >= 8.3
+  * The OS X 10.12 SDK
+* Windows:
+  * Visual Studio 2017 Update 3.2 with the 15063 (Creators Update) Windows SDK

+Note that on Linux due to using libstdc++6 and libwebkit2gtk 2.8, the generated binary can only run on newer distributions at least Ubuntu 16.04 and Debian Stretch.

+On macOS due to using the `WKWebView` API, only macOS 10.10 and later are supported.

 ## Building

 While it is possible to only use `cmake` to build this project, there are `npm`